Blog

 For repayment, navigate to My Account → Your Borrows → Repay.
 The interface shows current debt and remaining debt after repayment.

 Borrowing capacity is enforced atomically, supported by composable batch operations.
 The protocol computes borrowing capacity across all collateral and borrow positions.
-Each collateral asset contributes according to its own configured Open LTV — the maximum loan-to-value ratio allowed when initiating or increasing a borrow, configured per pool as open_ltv_bps, which determines how much of each collateral asset’s value adds to the borrow limit.
+Each collateral asset contributes according to its own configured Open LTV, which determines how much of each collateral asset’s value adds to the borrow limit.
 Each borrowed asset is weighted by its own configured Liability Factor (a risk weight applied to the debt value, set per pool by the market admin).
 All new borrows are capped so that borrowing capacity remains ≥ 0 after the operation.
-If a borrower requests more than their capacity allows, the transaction reverts — the protocol will not execute an operation that would leave the position undercollateralized.
+If a borrower requests more than their capacity allows, the transaction reverts.
+The protocol will not execute an operation that would leave the position undercollateralized.
 Institutional borrowers should pre-calculate available capacity before submitting large borrow requests.

 Three Borrower-Specific Risks That Drive Cost Surprises